paulrbts/blog/_posts/os/2017-02-20-secure-ssh-keys.md

 ```
 These should be even less permissive: `-rw-------`.
 If they aren't: `chmod 600 ~/.ssh`.
-These could both be checked one after the other---or not checked at all, as long as you run the commands---then the commands chained together: `chmod 700 ~/.ssh && chmod 600 ~/.ssh*`
+These could both be checked one after the other---or not checked at all, as long as you run the commands---then the commands chained together: `chmod 700 ~/.ssh && chmod 600 ~/.ssh/*`

 ##### Server-side
 Jump onto the server, make sure they key works and that the permissions are correct.
-This time, you'll be looking at a directory called `authorized_keys` as well as `.ssh` (notice there is no password prompt this time):
+This time, you'll be looking at a file called `authorized_keys` as well as `.ssh` (notice there is no password prompt this time):

 ```zsh
 ssh user@remote_server.com